Lemon Rice Recipe

 • Rinse: A quick rinse of the rice washes away extra starch, which means no sticky rice clumps.

-• Tweak: Start with the suggested amount of lemon juice and adjust it to achieve the perfect level of tanginess.
+• Tweak: To make this easy lemon rice recipe your own, I’d still start with the suggested amount of lemon juice and then adjust it to achieve the perfect level of that lemon rice soup tanginess.

 • Watch That Flame: Keep the flame low to avoid scorching the rice, but make sure it’s high enough to maintain a simmer.